Are you preparing for a half marathon? I’m sure you know that your shoes are one of the most important parts of preparation.

 5. Hoka One One Clifton 7

-The EVA midsole is soft and cloud-like and runs the length of the sole so every bit of your foot is supported.
+The EVA midsole is beyond soft.
+It’s positively cloud-like, and runs the length of the sole so every bit of your foot is supported.
 The insole is nicely padded and is also removable, so if you have orthotics that fit your feet nicely you can just insert those.

 A plush tongue and collar mean you get all-round cushioning, not just underfoot!
 Your ankle and arch will be comfortable and cushioned too.